nd-crane/raite-data-registry-usage-example/README.md

 ```
 #### PDM:

-Or, if you use PDM to manage Python packages, after cloning this repo, you can have DVC by running this command:
+Or, if you use PDM to manage Python packages, after cloning this repo, you can have DVC by running the following command.

 ```bash
 pdm update